 A monthly recharge rate was estimated for 1990 to 2003 in the Ocean County study area using a modified water balance method that incorporates the effect of land use by factoring spatially uniform estimated monthly rates with the spatially variable annual recharge data.
 The water balance method described in Nicholson and Watt (1997) was used in this study to calculate daily recharge and sum it by month; the method was modified slightly so that infiltration values are not time lagged.
 Calculation of recharge, a multistep process, is presented in equations 1 and 2.
 Equation 1 estimates the daily surplus precipitation (Daily Surplus PPT) or the amount of precipitation available for groundwater recharge.

-Daily Surplus PPT = [Daily PPT] – [Daily PET] – [Daily SMD (d – 1) , (1)
+Daily Surplus PPT = Daily PPT – Daily PET – Daily SMD (d – 1) , (1)

 where